 Keep the Tent Clean

-We use a woven grass mat in front of our tent entrance to keep the dirt on the outside rather than the inside.
-Our rule: Wipe your feet before coming into the tent.
+We use a woven grass mat in front of our tent entrance to keep the dirt on the outside rather than inside our tent.
+We have a rule; wipe your feet before coming into the tent.

 Submitted By: Mary Gessner